-A Doctorate for Military PAs
+A doctorate for military PAs

 A.T.
 Still University’s Arizona School of Health Sciences (ATSU-ASHS) offers a 20% tuition discount for U.S. military active duty members and veterans interested in the Doctor of Medical Science (DMSc) program.